Understanding In-Context Learning of Linear Models in Transformers Through an Adversarial Lens: Robustness of Transformers to Hijacking Attacks

-Our main results appear in Figure~\ref{fig:adv.training.y} under the label $k_\text{train}=0$, which show the targeted attack error for an $8$ layer transformer averaged over over $1000$ prompts and 3 random initialization seeds when $\alpha=1$ from~\eqref{eq:y_bad.alpha}.
-We note that for x-token attacks, an adversary can achieve a very small targeted attack error with perturbing just a single token.
-However, for y-token attacks, achieving low targeted attack generally requires perturbing multiple y-tokens.
+\textit{Results}: We find that gradient based adversarial attacks are generally successful.
+Our main results appear in Figure~\ref{fig:adv.training.y} under the label $k_\text{train}=0$, which show the targeted attack error for an $8$ layer transformer averaged over $1000$ prompts and 3 random initialization seeds when $\alpha=1$ from~\eqref{eq:y_bad.alpha}.
+We note that for \xattack{}, an adversary can achieve a very small targeted attack error with perturbing just a single token.
+However, for \yattack{}, achieving low targeted attack generally requires perturbing multiple y-tokens.
 Note that this is in contrast with linear transformers, for which we have previously shown that hijacking is possible with perturbing just a single y-token.
 Finally, \zattack{} behave in a qualitatively similar way to \xattack{} but are slightly more effective (this is most notable for $k_\text{test}=1$).
 Additional experiments investigating different choices of $\alpha$ appear in Appendix~\ref{appx.sec.adversarial.training}.
-See Appendix~\ref{appx.adversarial.attack.details} for details on attack procedure.